Community Structure in Industrial SAT Instances: The Community Structure during SAT Solver Search

 In Figure~\ref{fig-example} (\emph{left}), we represent the graph of communities of the industrial formula {\tt ibm-2002-22r-k60}.
 This instance has a modularity $Q=0.91$ and $35$ communities.
-Glucose~\cite{Laurent09} solved this formula keeping a total of $504964$ learnt clauses.
-We can recompute the graph of communities after adding some of these learnt clauses to the original instance.
-In Figure~\ref{fig-example} (\emph{center} and \emph{right}), we represent the graph of communities after adding \emph{small} learnt clauses (up to 10 literals), and \emph{medium-sized} learnt clauses (up to 50 literals), respectively.\footnote{As each clause of length $l$ generates $l \choose 2$ edges, it is hard to compute these graphs using \emph{long} clauses.} The modularity of these augmented instances is respectively $0.87$ and $0.82$, and the number of communities $29$ and $24$.
+Glucose~\cite{Laurent09} solved this formula keeping a total of $504964$ learned clauses.
+We can recompute the graph of communities after adding some of these learned clauses to the original instance.
+In Figure~\ref{fig-example} (\emph{center} and \emph{right}), we represent the graph of communities after adding \emph{small} learned clauses (up to 10 literals), and \emph{medium-sized} learned clauses (up to 50 literals), respectively.\footnote{As each clause of length $l$ generates $l \choose 2$ edges, it is hard to compute these graphs using \emph{long} clauses.} The modularity of these augmented instances is respectively $0.87$ and $0.82$, and the number of communities $29$ and $24$.
 In these graphs of communities, the node size is scaled according to the number of variables that belong to each community.
 Also, edges are scaled by their weights.
-Notice that edges weights are computed using the weights of the VIG (i.e., taking into account the length of the clauses).
+Notice that edges weights are computed using the weights of the VIG (i.e., taking into account the length of the original clauses).
 The community structure is clear in all of these three graphs.
-However, as we consider more learnt clauses, we can observe two phenomena.
+However, as we consider more learned clauses, we can observe two phenomena.
 First, the number of communities (number of nodes in the graph of communities) decreases.
 This means that variables that originally belonged to distinct communities are now grouped into the same community.
 Second, the weight of the inter-communities edges increases.
 Therefore, from the two previous effects, we observe that the solver prefers to learn clauses containing variables of distinct (original) communities.
-For these reasons, in general, clause learning contributes to decrease the modularity.
+For these reasons, in general clause learning contributes to decrease the modularity.

-Finally, we want to determine how much each learnt clause contributes to destroy the original organization of the formula.
-To this purpose, we can measure the increase of the modularity $\Delta Q$ that each learnt clause produces.
+Finally, we want to determine how much each learned clause contributes to destroy the original organization of the formula.
+To this purpose, we can measure the increase of the modularity $\Delta Q$ that each learned clause produces.
 Notice that $\Delta Q$ is positive when most of the new edges generated by such clause connect nodes (variables) of the same community.
 Otherwise, $\Delta Q$ is negative.